 In Belize, I visited cacao farms and ate handmade chocolate

-Ask the hotel to empty the minibar before you check in, a trick I picked up from professional traveler, Kathleen Porter Kristiansen, of family-travel site, Triple Passport.
+Ask the hotel to empty the minibar before you check in, a trick I picked up from professional traveller, Kathleen Porter Kristiansen, of family-travel site, Triple Passport.
 Fill it instead with delicious drinks you enjoy, like fresh juices, coconut water or seltzers.

 Indulge in other ways.
 One reason I continued to drink for years, even after I considered quitting, is that I hate deprivation.
 I never want to feel like I’m missing out, especially when it comes to travel experiences.